Child life specialists make play their work

 Power to the patients

-She explains that some kids feel like a passive victim with all the medical procedures being thrust on them.
-“The whole goal of child life is to help restore their control so that they can feel mastery of the healthcare experience,” Bensing says.
+“The whole goal of child life is to help restore their control so that they can feel mastery of the health care experience,” Bensing says.
 “We help them recognize that they’ve gone through a challenge and come out OK, with self-esteem intact.”